"It was not the public that waited for radio but radio that waited for a public." [Bertolt Brecht]

 The project RADIO CYBORGS expands on this kind of hybrid radio as part of public (urban) space and investigates the concrete possibilities that emerge for the urban space of Graz.
 The project involves, on the one hand, the construction and design of an independent infrastructure as a space of realisation and opportunity, in which the transmission and reception of radio in and from public space can be operated on a wireless and mobile basis – installed on a cargo bike as a Radiocycle.
 On the other hand, radio artists and theorists will receive commissions to develop – with the help of this infrastructure – new ways, possibilities, art forms and approaches: what does radio mean today for people, in a society that is defined by increasing global mobility (for some), and yet also by growing media monopolies?
 What role do our acoustic environments play for our self-perception as individuals, as a group, as part of a city?

 The compositions of Reni Hofmüller and Valentina Vuksic are commissioned by ORF musikprotokoll.
-The project "Radio Cyborg Transmitter" is a project of esc medien kunst labor in co-production with Kulturjahr 2020.
+The project "Radio Cyborg Transmitter" is a project of esc medien kunst labor in co-production with Radio Helsinki and Kulturjahr 2020.
 Concept: Reni Hofmüller.